We are very pleased to recap some exciting milestones we’ve achieved with Amazon Web Services (AWS).

 CTERA stores all user profiles, home folders and projects in a single global namespace for Amazon Workspaces and desktop users.
-A virtual CTERA Edge Filer is deployed close in the nearest regional AWS zone, exposing home folders and shared project folders as a network drive that is cached to the cloud, while infrequently accessed files are tiered to low-cost S3 storage rather than using limited Workspaces resources.
+A virtual CTERA Edge Filer is deployed close in the nearest regional AWS zone, exposing home folders and shared project folders as a network drive that is cached to the cloud, while infrequently accessed files are tiered to low-cost S3 compatible storage rather than using limited Workspaces resources.
 All files are synchronized between the edge filers and S3 object storage, enabling universal file access and global collaboration.

 AWS Outposts Ready Designation

 Our other big news with AWS is that we’ve achieved CTERA’s AWS Outposts Ready status.
-AWS Outposts is a fully managed service that enables enterprises to deploy AWS cloud services locally.
+AWS Outposts is a fully managed service that enables enterprises to deploy AWS private cloud services locally.
 This lets customers deploy a smaller-scale version of an AWS data center in your own on-prem facility.